 Virginia Tech places a priority on student wellness.
 Services for students include individual counseling and a health-insurance program for purchase by full-time undergraduate and graduate students.
 Hokie Wellness offers select virtual programming to all students.
 Also, students are encouraged to take advantage of local area services and opportunities.

 - Counseling is available to all D.C. area students through Virginia Tech’s Cook Counseling Center.
 Appointments will be offered in person or via telehealth.
 Access self care and support resources online.
-To make an appointment or for more information call Julie Kaplan, Ph.D., Licensed Clinical Psychologist and Embedded Counselor at the Northern Virginia Center, at 703-538-3797, Monday through Friday, from 8:00 a.m. to 5:00 p.m., or call 540-231-6557 or click here.
+To make an appointment or for more information call Julie Kaplan, Ph.D., Licensed Clinical Psychologist and Embedded Counselor at the Northern Virginia Center, at 703-538-3797, Monday through Friday, from 8:00 a.m. to 5:00 p.m., or call 540-231-6557, after hours, or click here.

 - The Student Medical Insurance office assists students with enrolling in Virginia Tech's Student Health Insurance Plan.
 They also help students clarify the often confusing language of insurance, navigate local providers, and submit claims.
 Contact them at firstname.lastname@example.org or 540-231-6226.